 General Travel Advice

-Single Woman Traveler – When Is It Time to End A Trip?
+Single Woman Traveler – It’s Time To End A Trip

 This story starts in a happy place.
 While I was at Crater Lake, sitting on the porch of the Crater Lake Inn, I met a lovely man, who was polite and respectful.
 We had similar backgrounds and shared experiences.
-He just seems familiar.
+He seemed familiar.
 He invites me to dinner, but I can’t go because the next day I’m walking 24.6 miles around Crater Lake so I’m getting up very early.
 I ask for a rain check, and he invites me to join his trip to Yellowstone and the Grand Tetons.